bentoml/BentoML/README.md

 * Package once and _deploy anywhere_ for real-time API serving or offline batch serving
 * High-Performance API model server with _adaptive micro-batching_ support
 * Central storage hub with Web UI and APIs for managing and accessing packaged models
+* Modular and flexible design allowing advanced users to easily customize

 BentoML is a framework for serving, managing and deploying machine learning models.
 It is aiming to bridge the gap between Data Science and DevOps, and enable data science teams to continuesly deliver prediction services to production.

 👉 Join the community:
 [BentoML Slack Channel](https://join.slack.com/t/bentoml/shared_invite/enQtNjcyMTY3MjE4NTgzLTU3ZDc1MWM5MzQxMWQxMzJiNTc1MTJmMzYzMTYwMjQ0OGEwNDFmZDkzYWQxNzgxYWNhNjAxZjk4MzI4OGY1Yjg)